gravitydev/scoop/README.md

 Query API (stringly typed)
 --------------------------

-*Mostly usable* This API sacrifices some safety for flexibility and in some cases readability.
-It reads a lot closer to actual SQL and you can actually combine the model objects with custom query strings.
+*Somewhat usable* This API sacrifices some safety for flexibility and in some cases readability.
+It looks a bit more like SQL and you can actually combine the model objects with custom query strings.

-The main difference compared with SQL is that you should define the aliases before hand.
+The main difference compared with SQL is that you should define the aliases before hand so they are available throughout the query.

 ```scala
 import com.gravitydev.scoop._, query._